-Week 2 - 20 Jul 2020 Module/Topic Chapter Events and Submissions/Topic Continue working on your project as well as preparing your project update presentation which is scheduled for week 5.
-Share progress with advisor(s).
-Week 3 - 27 Jul 2020 Module/Topic Chapter Events and Submissions/Topic Continue working on your project as well as preparing your project update presentation which is scheduled for week 5.
-Share progress with advisor(s).
-Week 4 - 03 Aug 2020 Module/Topic Chapter Events and Submissions/Topic Continue working on your project as well as preparing your project update presentation which is scheduled for week 5.
-Share progress with advisor(s).
-Week 5 - 10 Aug 2020 Module/Topic Chapter Events and Submissions/Topic Present your project update presentation to your academic advisor Share progress with advisor(s). and other academics in your discipline.
+Continue working on your project as well as preparing your project update presentation which is scheduled for week 5.
+Complete the Progress Update form Week 4 - 29 Mar 2021 Module/Topic Chapter Events and Submissions/Topic Continue working on your project as well as preparing your project update presentation which is scheduled for week 5.
+Complete the Progress Update form Week 5 - 05 Apr 2021 Module/Topic Chapter Events and Submissions/Topic Present your project update presentation to your academic advisor and other academics in your discipline.
 Take notes from the advice and guidance given after your presentation.
-Project Update Presentation Due: Week 5 Wednesday (12 Aug 2020) 1:00 pm AEST Vacation Week - 17 Aug 2020 Module/Topic Chapter Events and Submissions/Topic If you have not already done so then commence work on your thesis layout.
+Complete the Progress Update form Project Update Presentation : Present during your allocated session in the program.
+Vacation Week - 12 Apr 2021 Module/Topic Chapter Events and Submissions/Topic If you have not already done so then commence work on your thesis layout.
 A good place to start is by drafting the likely headings and adding all the relevant sections from your project plan.
-Share progress with advisor(s).
-Week 6 - 24 Aug 2020 Module/Topic Chapter Events and Submissions/Topic Start thinking about your project poster, maybe research what a poster should look like and contain.
-Share progress with advisor(s).
-Week 7 - 31 Aug 2020 Module/Topic Chapter Events and Submissions/Topic Continue preparing your preliminary results.
+Week 6 - 19 Apr 2021 Module/Topic Chapter Events and Submissions/Topic Discuss with your Academic Advisor if you should create a Project Poster or a Conference Paper.
+Understand what is required by examining the templates provided.
+Complete the Progress Update form Week 7 - 26 Apr 2021 Module/Topic Chapter Events and Submissions/Topic Continue preparing your preliminary results.
 Check Moodle for the performance guidelines.
-Share progress with advisor(s).
-Week 8 - 07 Sep 2020 Module/Topic Chapter Events and Submissions/Topic Invite your academic advisor to provide guidance by submitting your preliminary results.
+Complete the Progress Update form Week 8 - 03 May 2021 Module/Topic Chapter Events and Submissions/Topic Invite your academic advisor to provide guidance by submitting your preliminary results.
 You may also consider submitting your draft document to your industry advisor (if applicable).
-Share progress with advisor(s).
-Preliminary Results Due: Week 8 Monday (7 Sept 2020) 9:00 am AEST Week 9 - 14 Sep 2020 Module/Topic Chapter Events and Submissions/Topic
+Complete the Progress Update form Preliminary Results Due: Week 8 Wednesday (5 May 2021) 10:00 pm AEST Week 9 - 10 May 2021 Module/Topic Chapter Events and Submissions/Topic Discuss your Project Poster of Conference Paper with your academic advisor.
+Complete the Progress Update form Week 10 - 17 May 2021 Module/Topic Chapter Events and Submissions/Topic

-Discuss your project poster with your academic advisor.
-Share progress with advisor(s).
-Week 10 - 21 Sep 2020 Module/Topic Chapter Events and Submissions/Topic Use the advice and guidance from your project update presentation and preliminary results to refine your final submission, poster and final project presentation.
-Share progress with advisor(s).
-Week 11 - 28 Sep 2020 Module/Topic Chapter Events and Submissions/Topic Check Moodle for guidance on your thesis, poster and final project presentation.
-Review and reflect on Share progress with advisor(s). your attainment of Engineers Australia's Stage One Competencies.
-Project Poster Due: Week 11 Thursday (1 Oct 2020) 9:00 am AEST Week 12 - 05 Oct 2020 Module/Topic Chapter Events and Submissions/Topic Your thesis and reflections should be finalised this week.
+Use the advice and guidance from your project update presentation and preliminary results to refine your final Thesis, Poster or Paper and final Thesis presentation.
+5 Complete the Progress Update form Week 11 - 24 May 2021 Module/Topic Chapter Events and Submissions/Topic Check Moodle for guidance on your Thesis, Poster/Paper and final project presentation.
+Review and reflect on your attainment of Engineers Australia's Stage One Competencies.
+Complete the Progress Update form Project Poster or Conference Paper Due: Week 11 Wednesday (26 May 2021) 10:00 pm AEST Week 12 - 31 May 2021 Module/Topic Chapter Events and Submissions/Topic Your Thesis and reflections on other students' presentations should be finalised this week.
 Present your findings at the CQU Engineering Showcase which is scheduled for Wednesday of week 12.
-Share progress with advisor(s).
-Final Project Presentation Due: Week 12 Wednesday (7 Oct 2020) 1:00 pm AEST Review/Exam Week - 12 Oct 2020 Module/Topic Chapter Events and Submissions/Topic Submit your thesis and reflections for assessment.
-Thesis Due: Review/Exam Week Monday (12 Oct 2020) 9:00 am AEST Exam Week - 19 Oct 2020 Module/Topic Chapter Events and Submissions/Topic
+Thesis Presentation : Present during your allocated session in the program.
+Review/Exam Week - 07 Jun 2021 Module/Topic Chapter Events and Submissions/Topic Submit your Thesis and reflections.
+Thesis Due: Review/Exam Week Wednesday (9 June 2021) 10:00 pm AEST